kindlychung/issue-board/README.md

-# issue-board
+# Issue Board

-A app to keep an overview of a projects issues and pull requests
+An app to keep an overview of a projects issues and pull requests